xai-uncertainty/xai-uncertainty/_pages/cfp.md

 nav_order: 6
 ---

-We invite researchers that are intereseted in Interpretable Machine Learning (IML) and/or Uncertainty Quantification to submit their latest work to our Workshop.
+We invite submissions from researchers intereseted in Interpretable Machine Learning (IML) and/or Uncertainty Quantification, for our Workshop.
+The scope of the topics covers all types of data (tabular, text, images, etc.) and all type of ML models.
+We particularly encourage interdisciplinary work that lies on the intersection of explainability and uncertainty.

 The workshop’s topics of interest include (but not limited to) methods and applications on:

 - Intersection of Explainability and Uncertainty:
-  - Explainability methods that make uncertain explanations
+  - Explainability methods that produce uncertain explanations
   - Explainability for probabilistic ML models
   - Explainability on Bayesian Models
   - Explainability on Ensemble Methods